ericyoc/igave_toolkit_poc/README.md

 The X-Force IGAVE Toolkit is a visualization demonstration that showcases various concepts related to innovation, market adoption, and emerging technologies.
 It provides a platform for exploring and understanding the progression of technologies and projects over time, the adoption and market share of technologies, and the emerging risks associated with them.

 The toolkit aims to facilitate decision-making and strategic planning by providing insights into the potential impact and trajectory of technologies and projects.
 It combines data visualization, machine learning algorithms, and interactive features to create a comprehensive and engaging exploration experience.
+[IGAVE Toolkit Demo Results](https://github.com/ericyoc/igave_toolkit_demo/tree/main/igave_toolkit_results)

 ## Getting Started